edespino/cloudberry-site/docs/sys-utilities/gpstate.md

 **`-p (show ports)`**

-List the port numbers used throughout the Cloudberry Database system.
+List the port numbers used throughout the Apache Cloudberry system.

 **`-q (no screen output)`**